Finding the best campaign content with Elastic

 Elastic on Microsoft Azure eases demand on Sitecore IT resources

-Sitecore achieves substantial operational efficiencies by using Elastic Enterprise Cloud.
+Sitecore achieves substantial operational efficiencies by using Elastic Cloud Enterprise.
 Sitecore has built out an internal Elastic platform-as-a- service (PaaS) offering on the Microsoft Azure cloud platform.
 "This means that all development teams can easily use all Elastic solutions while allowing the platform team to manage all Elastic clusters in a centralised and governed way.
 ECE also greatly reduces the effort needed to build and maintain the infrastructure behind it," says Tim Van Gehuchten, Vice President of Platform Engineering at Sitecore.
 "It significantly reduces the burden on our Platform team, saving time and reducing costs," he adds.

 The partnership is also beneficial to Microsoft.
 Chris Longo, Senior Partner Development Manager, Azure at Microsoft says, "By including Sitecore and Elastic in our Azure ecosystem we're able to offer Microsoft customers a market-leading content management system supported by equally advanced enterprise search."